High school boys golf: La Crescent-Hokah's Ryan Nutter looks to build off top-five finish at MSHSL

 “To get in the top five in Minnesota is quite difficult,” Lancers coach and Ryan’s father Dave Nutter said.
 “Class AA is extremely competitive.
 There’s a lot of really good golfers with Division I offers.
 It was quite impressive and he put together a great round.”

 While the Lancers are finished for the school year, there is no offseason for the Nutters.
-Ryan played in a USGA qualifier at Woodbury’s Prestwick Golf Club the day after medaling at state.
+Ryan played in a USGA qualifier at Woodbury’s Prestwick Golf Club on Thursday, the day after winning the state medal.

-This weekend, Ryan and his dad will travel to Sioux Falls, South Dakota for a tournament that could punch his ticket to another big tournament later this year in Miami.
+This weekend, Ryan and his dad will travel to Sioux Falls, S.D., for a tournament that could punch his ticket to another big tournament later this year in Miami.
 More regional tournament spots are available for Ryan if he performs well at a tournament in Illinois next week.

 “This summer is really an opportunity for him to play against the best of the best,” father and Lancers coach Dave Nutter said.
 “We’ll see how he really stacks up, what areas he might need improvement and where he fits in line with some of the best golfers in the United States.”

-It’s a daunting schedule for most high school sophomores, but three years of experience and success at MSHSL tournaments has built his confidence in the spotlight.
+It’s a daunting schedule for most high school sophomores, but three years of experience and success at state tournaments has built his confidence in the spotlight.

 “Having the experience of going to state since eighth grade has made me used to bigger and harder golf tournaments,” Ryan Nutter said.
 “I think now in my third year at state I was really comfortable with the course and handling bigger situations.”